 - Soft Baby Ball free pattern

 You can paint pebbles or gravel in all the colors of the rainbow and even use them for designing colorful letters, right in your backyard.
 What you'll need are watercolors, water, and a brush or two.
 And getting pebbles shouldn't be a problem.
 After the pebbles have dried, you can use them to make letters.

 They would also make a wonderful addition to a tiny fairy garden, wouldn't they?

 We started together with the toddler, but then I caught myself enjoying it so much I didn't stop when M wandered away to some other (truck-related) activity.
 He did though show interest again when I said we'd make letters out of pebbles.

 What we got was a colorful A, and an even more colorful M. I didn't manage to take a photo of the letters, but it's easy to imagine.
 Afterwards, a friend of his got a beautiful blue letter T.

-If your kids love spending time outdoors (and you want to save yourself cleaning after kids activities), you'll love this other kids activity we tried out in our backyard this spring: making beautiful natural paintbrushes.
+If your kids love spending time outdoors - and you want to save yourself cleaning after kids' have finished painting pebbles, stones, and gravel - you'll love this other kids activity we tried out in our backyard last spring: making beautiful natural paintbrushes.
 Look how lovely they have turned out!